gvwilson/fiction/in-heck/index.md

 and the cheap soap that Papa Gumption used on his children's clothes on the other.
 The bear had a small cannon in her hands and a pair of wicked-looking hatchets on her belt.
-Her scowl told Maddy that questions wouldn't be welcome even if she had any more sensible than,
+Her scowl told Gumption that questions wouldn't be welcome even if he had any more sensible than,
 "will we be aright?"

 The flying bots' rotors whined and then shrieked as they dove at the camp.
 Bright sparks danced across their bellies.
-Maddy heard the *rat a tat tat* of their guns a moment later.
+Gumption heard the *rat a tat tat* of their guns a moment later.
 Puffs of dirt spattered from the ground.

 *Chonk!*